What is a Slipped Disc?

 In cases when conservative nonsurgical methods fail to relieve symptoms, surgical intervention may be required.
 Surgery is targeted at relieving the pressure from the nerve that is caused by the slipped disc.
 Surgery often involves minimally invasive microdiscectomy.
 The objective of this procedure is to remove the part of the disc that places pressure upon the affected nerve.
 The majority of the disc however is left behind.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for slipped disc and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for slipped disc.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for slipped disc.
 Dr. Lipani offers image guided spine surgery approaches for slipped disc treatment, tailored to the needs of each patient.
-For state-of-the-art slipped disc treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art slipped disc treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive slipped disc surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.